justincasher/justincasher.github.io/articles/Defining-a-Scheme/Defining-a-Scheme.md

 **Example 1.2.** &nbsp; Write $$ M $$ for a smooth (real manifold) of dimension $$ n $$, and consider the sheaf of smooth sections of the trivial bundle $$ M \times \RR \to M $$.
 It associates to each open subset $$ U $$ the local ring of smooth functions $$ s \colon U \to \RR $$.
 In the sequel we denote it $$ \cC^{\infty}_M $$.

+&emsp; The stalk of a sheaf at a point allows us to observe its local behavor at a point.

 &emsp; A morphism between sheaves $$ f \colon F \to G $$ on a fixed space $$ X $$ is a morphism of functors, and hence a natural transformation.
 Explicitly, $$ f $$ associates to each open subset $$ U $$ a morphism $$ f_U \colon F(U) \to G(U) $$ such that the following diagram commutes:

 $$